Since our founding, Gamblin Artists Colors has handcrafted materials with the well-being of artists, their work and the environment in mind.

 MANAGING MATERIALS - Best Practices

 After choosing safer materials creating a Safe Studio and working safely is easy.
+As a start, artist's materials should be used in the matter for which they are intended.

 Disposal of Rags